 In order to avoid injury, large breed chickens should not live with chickens of the other sex.
-Due to their size, Domesticated animal breeds that have been specifically engineered by humans to grow as large as possible, as quickly as possible, to the detriment of their health. roosters can seriously injure both large breed and non-large breed hens if they attempt to mount them.
+Due to their size, Domesticated animal breeds that have been selectively bred by humans to grow as large as possible, as quickly as possible, to the detriment of their health. roosters can seriously injure both large breed and non-large breed hens if they attempt to mount them.
 Female large breed chickens should only be housed with small roosters, such as bantams, so as to avoid painful mounting wounds and undue strain on their already compromised joints.

 If a chicken resident is unable to live with other chickens, it will be important to give them the opportunity to bond with a companion(s) of a different species while ensuring everyone’s safety.
 Similarly, if due to spatial constraints you are considering housing your chicken residents with residents of another species, you will need to do so thoughtfully.